flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_workflow-execution-config.rst

 	"max_parallelism": 5
  }

-Writing the workflow execution config to a file.
-If there are no workflow execution config, the command would return an error.
+Write the workflow execution config to a file.
+If there are no workflow execution config, the command throws an error.
-Here, the config file is written to wec.yaml, e.g., content of wec.yaml:
+The config file is written to wec.yaml file.
+Example: content of wec.yaml:

 ::